OnderCataltepe/otsimo-task/README.md

 - Shows a random meal with all ingredients are selected for a given budget
 - Filters meals by vegan and vegetarian options
 - Sorts meals by ascending price, descending price according to qualities.
+- Sorts by alphabetically

+### Category Menu:
+- shows meals that its all ingredients are selected as a specific category
+- Filters meals by vegan and vegetarian options
-- Sorts meals by alphabet
+- Sorts meals by price in given category
+- Sorts by alphabetically

+### Detailed Meal